-Welcome to my stop on the SEIZE TODAY by Pintip Dunn blog tour, hosted by Chapter by Chapter!
+SEIZE TODAY by Pintip Dunn sounds like such a fantastic book!
 I am so excited for you to read Pintip’s guest post on the blog about super powers because it is so fantastic.
+Keep reading to learn more.

 Author: Pintip Dunn